Urban and land

 Reliable information on the extent and dynamics of land take by urbanisation and infrastructure development as well as soil sealing is a primary requirement for a range of environmental policies.
 The Roadmap to a Resource Efficient Europe sets the target of “no net land take by 2050”.
 Similarly, the UN Rio+20 Summit highlighted soil degradation as part of land degradation and called for a land-degradation-neutral world in the context of sustainable development, a goal to which the EU subscribed and which is reiterated in the European Union’s Environment Action Programme to 2020 (7th EAP).
 Many other policies and directives from the European to national and regional level (such as the Thematic Strategy for Soil Protection or the Urban Thematic Strategy), underline the importance to safeguard natural resources, to limit soil sealing and mitigate the effects of this irreversible transition of soil as a finite resource from (semi-)natural or agricultural use to built-up structures.

 space4environment is involved in a number of projects that aim at providing the required spatial information and knowledge to support achieving the targets set in the different European policies.
-These projects are mainly implemented in the framework of the European Topic Centre Urban, land and soil systems (ETC ULS) in which space4environment is responsible for two tasks dealing with the development of an environmental city typology and the assessment of green infrastructure in urban and peri-urban areas.
+These projects are mainly implemented in the framework of the European Topic Centre Urban, land and soil systems (ETC ULS) in which space4environment is responsible for the task of developing an environmental city typology as a tool to support urban sustainability.
 Next to this, space4environment is leading the task on land resource efficiency by assessing the impact of land use/cover changes on the availability of soil functions.
-At the interface between urban and biodiversity, space4environment manages and implements an ESA project, “EO in support of the City Biodiversity Index”, that employs satellite data to develop and map indicators in support of the City Biodiversity Index.
+At the interface between urban and biodiversity, space4environment manages and implements an ESA project, “EO in support of the City Biodiversity Index” (project site), that employs satellite data to develop and map indicators in support of the City Biodiversity Index.